 The largest of these additions is for social care.
 Social care expenditure has been included where the need for care is primarily due to a health condition (including old-age related conditions), and where care supporting basic Activities of Daily Living (ADLs, such as bathing, dressing and walking)2 makes up a substantial element of the service provided.

-This change has resulted in the inclusion in health accounts of a considerable proportion of local authority-organised adult social care expenditure.
+This has resulted in the inclusion in health accounts of a considerable proportion of local authority-organised adult social care expenditure.
 The main elements of adult social care spending classified as long-term care in the health accounts are residential and nursing care, home care and direct payments, while substance misuse services are included in the health accounts as curative/rehabilitative care.

-The NHS also provides funding for adult social care services, a proportion of which is used to fund services which are not considered to be healthcare in SHA 2011 using the ADL/IADL distinction.
+The NHS also provides funding for adult social care services, a proportion of which is used to fund services that are not considered to be healthcare in SHA 2011 using the ADL/IADL distinction.
 A deduction is made to the government expenditure figures to remove this spending.

 Figures for government expenditure on care exclude client contributions to social care services, which are included in the out-of-pocket financing scheme, while grants by health bodies and local authorities to charities are recorded in the NPISH financing scheme instead of the government financing scheme.

 It should be noted that there is a difference in the methodology used in the data source for adult social care services in England between 2013 and 2014.
-This is a result of the change in the HSCIC data collection for expenditure on these services, from the PSS-EX1 collection to the ASC-FR collection.
-A similar method for allocating expenditure from the ASC-FR return has been developed to that used for the PSS-EX1 data, minimising the effect of the change in source on total long-term care expenditure in the two years.
+This is a result of the change in the NHS Digital data collection for expenditure on these services, from the PSS-EX1 collection to the ASC-FR collection.
+A similar method for allocating expenditure from the ASC-FR return has been developed to that used for the PSS-EX1 data, minimising the effect of the change in source on health-related long-term care expenditure in the two years.
 However, it should be noted that the division of this spending by the categories of inpatient and home-based care is not comparable between 2013 and 2014.

 In addition to social care services, Carer’s Allowance is included in the health accounts, as it constitutes expenditure by government on funding household provision of long-term care, consistent with the SHA 2011 guidelines.